microservices-thm-ss21/orga/README.md

 and a [MessageMQ Communication](https://git.thm.de/microservicesss21/orga/-/blob/master/doc/diagrams/Event_Diagram.pdf) overview about the microservices internal communication.

 You can test the services by using their api.
 The apis are documented [here](https://git.thm.de/microservicesss21/orga/-/tree/master/doc/apis).
+Also a [Postman collection](https://git.thm.de/microservicesss21/orga/-/blob/master/doc/Micro-Services.project_service.postman_collection.json) is included.
+You may login and then copy the auth token into the top level microservices-level and set a global auth.

 ## Monitoring